-This story originally appeared in 1991 in the Twentieth Anniversary Issue of the magazine SKYLARK.
+This story originally first appeared in 1991 in the 20th Anniversary Issue of the magazine Skylark

 Uncle Admiral's booming voice vibrated Tommy Picou's murky brain, recalling him from a rapidly fading dream.
 Groaning, he rolled over and pulled the pillow over his head.
 No use.
 The pillow failed to mask Uncle Admiral's vocal demand that he get out of bed.